|

 He also planned to make sure he understood the full

+cash flow impact of accepting large orders.
 He now recognized that it was very important to know

 that you have sufficient cash flow to handle the up-front cash commitment

 required to take on a big new order from a customer.
+Make Sure You Get PaidWhat is Owed You

 If you invoice your customers, you have no choice but

 to make sure you actually get paid for every dollar you invoice.
+You must make this is one of your highest priorities

 so that you get paid every dollar that is due to you.
+This is a critical aspect of your business that you can’t afford

 to ignore.